 How the Low Mileage Discount Works

-You can potentially get a low mileage discount and save on your premium if your annual mileage is below a certain threshold.
-Depending on your insurer, around 7,000 to 12,000 miles per year is low mileage.
+You can potentially get a discount and save on your premium if your annual mileage is below a certain threshold.
+Depending on your insurer, this number is usually somewhere around 7,000 to 12,000 miles per year.
 It can sometimes be more.

-Some companies may want you to use a telematics device that records your actual driving habits.
-This could be in the form of a physical device you install in your car or a mobile app from your provider.
-Insurers often use these to track safe driving and include mileage as a factor that shows how safe of a driver you are.
+Some auto insurance companies may want you to use a telematics device that records your actions behind the wheel.
+This could be in the form of a physical device you install in your car or a mobile app from your insurer.
+Carriers often use these to track safe driving and include mileage as a factor that shows how safe of a driver you are.
 Below is a list of common things telematics tracks for your provider:

 - Your speed